-

 The financial assistance prohibition only applies to transactions entered into by a company to support the acquisition of its own shares (and not the shares of its direct or indirect shareholders or of related companies) but the corporate interest of the company granting the assistance shall however always be taken into consideration.

-Can lenders in a syndicate appoint a trustee or agent to (i) hold security on the syndicate’s behalf, (ii) enforce the syndicate’s rights under the loan documentation and (iii) apply any enforcement proceeds to the claims of all lenders in the syndicate?
+Can lenders in a syndicate (or, with respect to private credit deals, lenders in a club) appoint a trustee or agent to (i) hold security on the lenders’s behalf, (ii) enforce the lenders’ rights under the loan documentation and (iii) apply any enforcement proceeds to the claims of all lenders in the syndicate?

-The recent Luxembourg Act of 10 July 2020 on professional payment guarantees (the “PPG Act“) also introduced the possibility for a guarantee expressly submitted to such act to be granted in favour of a person acting on behalf of the beneficiaries, of a fiduciary or a trustee, to guarantee third party beneficiaries’ present or future claims on the condition that such third-party beneficiaries are identified or identifiable.
+The Luxembourg Act of 10 July 2020 on professional payment guarantees (the “PPG Act“) also introduced the possibility for a guarantee expressly submitted to the PPG Act to be granted in favour of a person acting on behalf of the beneficiaries, of a fiduciary or a trustee, to guarantee third-party beneficiaries’ present or future claims on the condition that such third-party beneficiaries are identified or identifiable.

-Outside the scope of these two acts, the holder of a security interest or the beneficiary of the guarantee shall, in principle, be the same person to whom the secured obligations are owed (please see our answer to Question 13. for the ways to structure this).
+Outside the scope of the Luxembourg Collateral Act and the PPG Act, the holder of a security interest or the beneficiary of the guarantee shall, in principle, be the same person to whom the secured obligations are owed (please see our answer to Question 13. for ways to structure this).

 If your jurisdiction does not recognise the role of an agent or trustee, are there any other ways to achieve the same effect and avoid individual lenders having to enforce their security separately?